70 romantic ways to have fun

 25. Book a themed weekend break.
 There are plenty of options, from murder mystery tours to salsa dancing to yoga.

-26. Go camping,* either in your own back garden or at one of the hundreds of specialised sites around the country.
+26. Go camping,* either in your own back garden or at one of the hundreds of specialized sites around the country.
 Staying put will give your children the chance to learn more about their surroundings…

 27. Visit friends or relatives.* Take the chance to spend time with people in another part of the country.
 If they can’t put you up for the night, book into a B&B.